updated

 Description

-2nd project: Hands & Horizons - this project is all about fighting poverty and negative behaviour while at the same time creating income opportunities for the youth.
+Hands & Horizons: this project is all about fighting poverty and negative behaviour while at the same time creating income opportunities for the youth.
 Through local arts and crafts training this initiative helps young people in the village to learn artisan skills.
 We also host workshops for tourists.

-3rd project: Roots & Rhythms – we create a space for cultural exchange by building a museum that showcases local culture.
-This project is all about preserving heritage while connecting visitors with the community’s history and traditions.
+Roots & Rhythms: we are building a museum that showcases local culture, which is all about preserving heritage while connecting visitors with the community’s history and traditions.

-4rd project: Village Tours - our village tours promote equal intercultural knowledge exchange between the tourists and the local community.
-Visitors get an authentic look into daily life, learn about culture and traditions and get to see our projects in the village.
+Village Tours: our village tours promote equal intercultural knowledge exchange between tourists and the local community.
+Visitors get an authentic look into daily life, learn about culture and traditions, and see our projects in the village.

 • Types of help and learning opportunities